chaseruskin/orbit/docs/src/topic/dst.md

 # Dynamic Symbol Transformation

-This technique is related to _name mangling_ in programming languages. _Name mangling_ is a technique used to solve problems regarding the need to resolve unique names for programming entities.
-You can learn more about name mangling on its Wikipedia [page](https://en.wikipedia.org/wiki/Name_mangling).
+Dynamic Symbol Transformation (DST) is a [name mangling](https://en.wikipedia.org/wiki/Name_mangling) algorithm to solve the problems caused by the need to resolve unique names for primary design units in VHDL, Verilog, and SystemVerilog.

+DST can be considered a [zero-cost abstraction](https://without.boats/blog/zero-cost-abstractions/#:~:text=May%2016%2C%202019,be%20avoided%20without%20the%20abstraction) due to the following traits of the algorithm's implementation:
+- __No global costs__: There are no negative impacts on performance of a design that does not use it.
+- __Optimal performance__: The best implementation of the solution that someone would have written manually is no better than the algorithm's output.
+- __Improve users' experience__: There is no additional overhead incurred by users and it enables users to more easily describe the designs they want to describe.

 ## Problem